 A call center is a department within an organization that handles inbound and outbound customer calls.
 Call center agents offer phone support for client inquiries and aim to resolve issues on the first contact.
 Many small and midsize enterprises (SMEs) maintain a handful of call center agents, whereas large enterprises use hundreds.

 A typical call center agent handles 40 to 50 calls per day.
 Customer calls include general questions, billing inquiries, order status updates, tech support, and sales requests.
-Call centers often use software with customer relationship management (CRM) systems to locate important customer data that provides context regarding the caller’s intent and status.
+Agents often use software with call center CRM (customer relationship management) systems to locate important customer data that provides context regarding the caller’s intent and status.

 Call center agents also have opportunities to upsell and cross-sell, allowing you to generate more revenue per call.
 They also receive training to be empathetic, articulate, and patient when talking to emotional customers.
 Agents can also interact with the next caller to reduce downtime.